 Nearest station: Herne Hill, or Brixton

 Dulwich Park splits into two sections, there’s the playing field where you’ll see people playing rugby, football and all sorts and then the prettier bit where kids race around on bikes.
+It’s one of the most beautiful parks in London and probably one of the poshest too.

 Whichever part you go to, make sure to stop off at La Gastronomia Deli just outside the park.
 They do the best paninis in the area and chocolate cannoli – so good!